Is Wind Bad for Cannabis Plants?

 Strong Winds Remove Trichomes

-How To Protect Weed Plants From Wind
+How to Protect Weed Plants from Wind

-Erect a Fence Around Your Crops
+1. Erect A Fence Around Your Crops

-Plant Trees Around Your Garden
+2. Plant Trees or Crops Around Your Garden